jamesmontemagno/Xamarin.Plugins/Connectivity/README.md

 ### **IMPORTANT**
 Android:
-You must request ACCESS_NETWORK_STATE permission to get the network state You must request ACCESS_WIFI_STATE to get speeds
+The ACCESS_NETWORK_STATE and ACCESS_WIFI_STATE permissions are required and will be automatically added to your Android Manifest.

 iOS:
-Bandwidths is not supported and will always return an empty list.
+Bandwidths are not supported and will always return an empty list.

 Windows 8.1 & Windows Phone 8.1 RT:
 RT apps can not perform loopback, so you can not use IsReachable to query the states of a local IP.